-I do, especially if they are someone who has got a prolapse and someone who may have an episiotomy or birth scar, because they are wholly the wrong thing to be doing if they've got those, both of those things.
-For me, I've got an episiotomy, so scar tissue, areas that that scar tissue over tightened anyway, because it's being pulled and stretched and too tight in certain areas.
+I do, especially if they are someone who has got a prolapse and someone who may have a PCL tummy or birth scar, because they are wholly the wrong thing to be doing.
+If the they've got those both of those things for me, I've got an episiotomy.
+So scar tissue, areas that that scar tissue over tightened anyway, because it's being pulled and stretched and, and too tight in certain areas.
 And then you're being encouraged to squeeze that area.
-Really, you know, I was doing it so many times a day that eventually that area of the pelvic floor muscle just got locked.
+Really, you know, I was doing it so many times a day that eventually that that area of the pelvic floor muscle just got locked.
 And I had to have some release work done on it.
 So yes, I would encourage people to, especially if they find that they haven't had any benefit from them.
-If they've been doing them for a certain amount of time, they haven't any benefit, then stop, try something else.
-Because it's madness, just carrying on with something that isn't working.
+If they've been doing them for a certain amount of time, they haven't any benefit, then stop try something else.
+Because it's a sign of madness, just carrying on with something isn't working.